MBB232/openshot-qt/doc/AboutDoc/Documentation_About.rst

 The documentation is written in reStructured Text, or ReST.
 This is a plain text format encoded in UTF-8.
 It contains special syntax so formatting can be applied by third-party tools.
-The tool used by OpenShot is Sphinx to create both the online HTML and the offline manual.
+Sphinx is the tool used by OpenShot to create the manual.

 You can suggest improvements or submit small changes for our documentation on our Github here: https://github.com/OpenShot/openshot-qt/issues/2989